Jehovah's Witnesses vs The Bible

-So then, when encountering remarks in the book of Ecclesiastes that are out of step with Jesus' teachings in the New Testament; my unsolicited spiritual counseling is to ignore the Jehovah's Witnesses take on Ecclesiastes and go with the wisdom of "my Son".
+So then, when encountering remarks in the book of Ecclesiastes that are out of step with Jesus' teachings in the New Testament; my unsolicited spiritual counseling is to ignore the world's view of the afterlife and go with the wisdom of "my Son".

 ● John 8:12 . .
 I am the light of the world.
 He that follows me will by no means walk in darkness, but will possess the light of life.

 The passage below from the Watchtower Society's bible is deliberately misquoted.
 Watch for it.

 ● Ps 146:3-4 . .
 Do not put your trust in nobles, nor in the son of earthling man, to whom no salvation belongs.
 His spirit goes out, he goes back to his ground; in that day he loses awareness.

 The actual passage says "his thoughts do perish" which is quite a bit different than ceasing to exist.